HASH3-dev/ts-class-mixing/CONTRIBUTE.md

 **Happy Contributing! 🎉**

-Your contributions help make Mixin-TS better for everyone!
+Your contributions help make  better for everyone!